 75F sets a new record for commissioning the largest number of offices in a single day!
 The Reserve's Co-working office space is comprised 63 offices.
 75F wireless mesh networking enabled the contractors at Midland Heating & Air Conditioning to complete commissioning in five hours.
 The best part?
-The system continuously commissions based on current demand load and smart algorithms informed by cloud computing.
+With 75F Continuous Commissioning™ the system is always commissioning based on current demand load and smart algorithms informed by cloud computing.

 The Reserve is a co-working office space in Minnesota which offers a variety of work stations, offices and conference rooms.
 After installing 75F in their Edina location and finding it to a valuable source of energy savings, facility managers sought a contractor with 75F experience to include the system in the construction specifications of their new Woodbury location.